AliceO2Group/AliceO2/Detectors/CTF/README.md

 will send decompose clusters to digits and send ben out after masking the noise for the MFT, while ITS clusters will be sent as decoded.
 Note that the necessary cluster topology dictionary and noise mask file paths need to be provided via corresponding `o2::itsmft::ClustererParam<o2::detectors::DetID::ITS>.dictFilePath` and `o2::itsmft::ClustererParam<o2::detectors::DetID::ITS>.noiseFilePath` configurables (same for the MFT).

+By default an exception will be thrown if detector is requested but missing in the CTF.
+To enable injection of the empty output in such case one should use option `--allow-missing-detectors`.

 ## Support for externally provided encoding dictionaries

 By default encoding with generate for every TF and store in the CTF the dictionary information necessary to decode the CTF.